atrsoftgmbh/atrshmlog/doc/adjustmodule.markdown

 too high.
 Alternative to making the buffer infosize bigger.
 You should check the doc before you start playing with it.

-###ATRSHMLOGPOINTINTIMEP
-Normally you dont need to change this.
-If you use an excotic OS with non ASCII then this should be the Character with ASCII code 'P' number.

-###ATRSHMLOGPOINTINTIMEp
-Normally you dont need to change this. the Character with ASCII code 'p' number.

-###ATRSHMLOGPOINTINTIMEI
-Normally you dont need to change this.
-If you use an excotic OS with non ASCII then this should be the Character with ASCII code 'I' number.

-###ATRSHMLOGPOINTINTIMEi
-Normally you dont need to change this. the Character with ASCII code 'i' number.

 ###ATRSHMLOGCONTROLDATASIZE
 Normally you dont need to change this.